notepad-plus-plus/npp-usermanual/content/docs/programing-languages.md

 on files that are over 200MB -- this prevents extreme performance slowdown caused by trying to syntax highlight extremely large files.
 This threshold is configurable in [Settings > Preferences > Performance](../preferences/#performance) (starting in v8.4.7).

+### JavaScript

+Internally, there are actually two entries for JavaScript: in the [Style Configurator](../preferences/#style-configurator), these show up as "JavaScript" and "JavaScript (embedded)".
+The first is for standalone JavaScript files (usually with `.js` extension); the second is for when JavaScript is embedded in an HTML file -- so you can actually have different color rules for when the JavaScript is inside HTML and when it's a separate file.
+(In the [`langs.xml`](../config-files/#keyword-lists-langsxml) and [`stylers.xml`](../config-files/#highlighting-schemes-stylersxml) config files, the standalone uses `name="javascript.js"`.)

+If you manually pick **Language > J > JavaScript**, the active file will use the standalone JavaScript settings.

+### Themes and Language Support

+There are times when a particular Theme will not have been updated to include syntax highlighting for a given Language.
+If a Language you need is missing in your chosen Theme, you can open the `%AppData%\Notepad++\themes\______.xml` for your Theme, plus the `C:\Program Files\Notepad++\stylers.model.xml` (the locations of both those file can vary depending on your active [Config Files Location](../config-files/#configuration-files-location) for `themes\______.xml`, and your `notepad++.exe` executable's directory for the `stylers.model.xml`, if you are not using a default installation).
+Search in `stylers.model.xml` for the `<LexerType...>` section for the missing Language, and copy that over to the appropriate location in your `themes\______.xml`.
+Close Notepad++ completely and re-run it: that Language should now be in the [Style Configurator](../preferences/#style-configurator) for your active theme, though depending on how different your Theme's color scheme is compared to the Default Theme, the colors may be jarring compared to your Theme's background color; but once it's in the Style Configurator, you may update the color scheme for that Language in the Style Configurator.
+(If your Theme is a dark Theme, it might be better to copy from `themes\DarkModeDefault.xml` instead of copying from `stylers.model.xml`.)

 ## Language Detection Priority